csandker/csandker.github.io/_posts/2021-02-21-Offensive-Windows-IPC-2-RPC.md

 This tool gives you some information about remote RPC interfaces that the Endpoint Mapper knows about (remember that [Well-known Endpoints](#well-known-vs-dynamic-endpoints) do not have to inform the Endpoint Mapper about their interfaces).

 Another option is to query the Endpoint Manager directly by calling [RpcMgmtEpEltInqBegin](https://docs.microsoft.com/en-us/windows/win32/api/rpcdce/nf-rpcdce-rpcmgmtepeltinqbegin) and iterating over the interfaces via [RpcMgmtEpEltInqNext](https://docs.microsoft.com/en-us/windows/win32/api/rpcdce/nf-rpcdce-rpcmgmtepeltinqnext).
 A sample implementation, named **RPCDump**, of this approach was included in Chris McNab's amazing book '*Network Security Assessment*', O'Reilly published the tool written in C [here](https://resources.oreilly.com/examples/9780596510305/blob/master/tools/rpctools/rpcdump/rpcdump.c) (according to the comment annotation credits for this code should go to Todd Sabin).<br>
 I have ported this cool tool to VC++ and made some slight usability changes.
-I've published my fork at [TODO](TODO).
+I've published my fork at [https://github.com/csandker/RPCDump](https://github.com/csandker/RPCDump).

 ![RPC Dump](/public/img/2021-02-21-Offensive-Windows-IPC-2-RPC/RPC_Dump.png)

 As shown this tool also list the interfaces of the found RPC endpoints, along with some other information.
-I won't go into the details of all these fields, but if you're interested check out [the code](TODO) and read along the Windows API documentation.
+I won't go into the details of all these fields, but if you're interested check out [the code](https://github.com/csandker/RPCDump) and read along the Windows API documentation.
 The stats for example are retrieved by a call to [RpcMgmtInqStats](https://docs.microsoft.com/en-us/windows/win32/api/rpcdce/nf-rpcdce-rpcmgmtinqstats), where the values returned are referenced in the [Remarks](https://docs.microsoft.com/en-us/windows/win32/api/rpcdce/nf-rpcdce-rpcmgmtinqstats#remarks) section.

 Once again remember that there are only the RPC interfaces that are registered with the target's Endpoint Mapper.